 Introduction to SAP and Oracle Profits Margins

 SAP and Oracle have virtually an identical support model, with an identical profit margin on their support.
-You will learn about the comparative margin of SAP and Oracle versus Pablo Escobar.
+You will learn about the approximate margin of SAP and Oracle versus Pablo Escobar.

 About the Medellin Cartel